Blackboard: Using the Grade Centre

 - Select the file delimiter, Comma or Tab (comma works well for .csv files).

 - Select whether to Include Hidden Information in the downloaded data.
 Hidden information includes columns and students who have been hidden from the view in the downloaded file.

 - Click Submit.

 - On the next Download Grades page, click Download and save the file.
-Do not change the file name while saving because the Grade Center needs the information it contains to deliver it to the appropriate column when uploading.
+Important: Do not change the file name while saving because the Grade Center needs the information it contains to deliver it to the appropriate column when uploading.

 Upload a File to the Grade Center

 - On the action bar, point to Work Offline and select Upload.

 - Browse for the file.
 Files are uploaded from your computer.

 - Select the delimiter type: Comma, Tab, or Auto.
 Choosing Auto attempts to automatically detect the delimiter used in the selected file.